christopherdent/dinofinder-frontend/README.md

-##App Description

-A user can see collections of cards of wildlife based on different eras and characteristics A user can add new dinosaurs to their collection, view the existing collection, update cards in the collection and if needed delete a card.

-"Learn research skills while creating a collection of dinosaur cards."

 # DinoFinder2020

 DinoFinder2020 is a single page application (SPA) intended to help people (mainly kids) learn internet research skills while creating a fun collection of dinosaur "cards."
 It is wiki-style and anyone can edit it (although login functionality may be added at a later date).